jbloit/jbloit.github.io/_posts/2018-03-20-juce-audio-android-native.markdown

 Try and make the simplest app that mixes native Android UI with a Juce audio engine, as in this talk: [ADC'2015 video](https://www.youtube.com/watch?v=R2WhYU2JTfQ).

+**NB: THIS IS PAUSED AS I COULDN'T FIND A WAY TO THIS.
+WATCHING THE JUCE FORUMS MEANWHILE**

 # Dev log
 ## Noise-making Juce audio app